microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-evaluatedynamicmembership.md

 # group: evaluateDynamicMembership

+Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Evaluate whether a user or device would be a member of a dynamic group.
-The membership rule is returned along with other details that were used to evaluate the user or device.
+The membership rule is returned along with other details that were used in the evaluation.
 You can complete this operation in the following ways:

 - Evaluate whether a user or device would be a member of the specified group.
 - Evaluate whether a user or device would be a member of the specified group based on member ID and membership rule.